veggiemonk/awesome-docker/README.md

 * [Site24x7](https://www.site24x7.com/docker-monitoring.html) Docker MOnitoring for DevOps and IT is a SaaS Pay per Host model
 * [Sysdig](http://www.sysdig.org/): An open source troubleshooting tool that provides a rich set of real-time, system-level information.
 It has container-specific features and is very useful in Docker environments.
 * [Zabbix Docker module](https://github.com/monitoringartist/Zabbix-Docker-Monitoring): Zabbix module that provides discovery of running containers, CPU/memory/blk IO/net container metrics.
 Systemd Docker and LXC execution driver is also supported.
 It's a dynamically linked shared object library, so its performance is (~10x) better, than any script solution.
-* [SPM for Docker](https://github.com/sematext/spm-agent-docker) Monitoring of host and container metrics, Docker events and logs.
+* [SPM for Docker][spm] Monitoring of host and container metrics, Docker events and logs.
 Automatic log parser.
-Anomaly Detection and alerting for metrics and logs. [@sematext](https://twitter.com/sematext)
+Anomaly Detection and alerting for metrics and logs. [@sematext][sematext]
 * [Zabbix Docker](https://github.com/gomex/docker-zabbix) - Monitor containers automatically using zabbix LLD feature.
 * [Collecting docker logs and stats with Splunk](http://blogs.splunk.com/2015/08/24/collecting-docker-logs-and-stats-with-splunk/)